 Xiaoli Fern, associate professor in computer science, explains how she and her team are using machine learning and bird song recordings to help biologists track bird populations.
-Plus, Geoff Hollinger, assistant professor of mechanical engineering, is teaching underwater robots to use human preferences to take on risk as they complete their scientific missions.
+Plus, Geoff Hollinger, associate professor of mechanical engineering, is teaching underwater robots to use human preferences to take on risk as they complete their scientific missions.

 Geoff Hollinger, assistant professor of mechanical engineering, and Matthew Frantz, robotics graduate student, work on a micro unmanned underwater vehicle (micro-UUV) with sensors for navigation, depth, pressure, temperature, and sonar seabed scanners, as well as acoustic communication.